-There are many factors that you need to consider before starting your online learning service, and one of them is them is the price of online hosting.
+As you can see, there are many factors that influence our learning management system cost comparison, and one of them is them is the price of online LMS hosting services.

-Here’s a quick overview of the available services:
+Here’s a quick overview of the available LMS hosting services:

-- A2 Hosting – The hosting offers great features, at affordable rates depending on your needs.
+- A2 Hosting – Great features & affordable rates depending on your needs

-- Kinsta – Expensive, but offers amazing features
+- Kinsta – High cost of LMS hosting, but convenient features

-- Web Active – Not affordable and offers just two plans.
+- Web Active – Not affordable and limited plans

 Creating an LMS from scratch is costly, especially because you need a whole team of developers and designers to set up the whole project.

-This can be expensive, and it can cost up to $50000 or even more, depending on the size of the project.
+This can be expensive, and it can cost up to $50.000 or even more, depending on the size of the project.
+If you’re looking to subscribe to an already existing one, understanding the final LMS fee meaning is crucial.

 When it comes to hosting and LMS, there are two types, locally hosted and software as a service, also known as SaaS.